polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: You might need to wait a few minutes before the operational state is identified.

-1. Switch to the lab computer, in the Azure portal, navigate to the **Virtual machines** blade, start the hn1-hdb0 virtual machine and wait until it is running again.
+1. Switch to the lab computer, in the Azure portal, navigate to the **Virtual machines** blade, start the virtual machine you stopped earlier in this task and wait until it is running again.

 1. Switch back to the Remote Desktop session to **hn1-win-bastion** Azure VM and, on the **SUSE Hawk Status** page at **https://hn1-hdb1:7630** note that the **SAPHana** clustered resource is operational on both hn1-hdb0 and hn1-hdb1 with hn1-hdb1 as the primary (you might need to wait a few minutes for the interface to refresh):